J-Ramalho/industRial/docs/6_regression.md

 |     200     | 600000 | 651000 | 610000 | 637000 | 629000 |
 |     220     | 725000 | 700000 | 715000 | 685000 | 710000 |

-This type of two way entry is friendly for data collection but for manipulation with the `{tidyverse}` package functions it is often easier to transform it in a long format.
+This type of two way entry is friendly for data collection but for manipulation with the `{tidyverse}` package functions it is often better to transform it in a long format.

 ```r